autonomoussoftware/metronome-mailer/README.md

 If the emails are not sent with `Email address is not verified`, go to the SES configuration and verify the email address defined in `FROM_ADDRESS`.

+## Setting up a custom domain in AWS

+Follow these steps in the same region the service was deployed to.

+- In the Certificate Manager request a public certificate for the domain to be used.
+DNS validation is recommended.
+- In the API Gateway go to Custom Domain Names and create a custom domain name.
+Select the above created certificate and map the base path ("/") to the proper function and environment.
+- In Route 53, add a domain alias record (A) to the target domain name created above.

 ## License

 MIT